seomoz/qless-core/README.md

 		# The queue that it's associated with. 'null' if complete
 		'queue'     : 'example',

+		# The maximum number of retries this job is allowed per queue
+		'retries'   : 3,
+		# The number of retries remaining
+		'remaining' : 3,

 		# A list of all the stages that this node has gone through, and
 		# when it was put in that queue, given to a worker, which worker,